dantasyisland/Team-Treehouse-Unit-4-OOP-Game-Show-App/README.md

-Unit 4 OOP Game Show App
+# Unit 4 OOP Game Show App

+An interactive game hunting for letters to reveal a phrase on the board.
+User can input via mouse or keyboard.

-Style Changes
+### Style Changes

 * Changed the colors for the win screen
 * Changed the font from Montserrat to Titillium Web - new import statement at top of CSS file